 Each section had its own administration office, junior rates and petty officers accommodation, drill shed, boats and davits.
 The dining hall would seat 600 men.
 Housing 2,500 Hostilities Only ratings in each section meant HMS Collingwood accommodated a total of 10,000 men each following their ten-week seamanship course.

-Each batch of new arrivals would be photographed and their names & home-towns faithfully recorded on the reverse.
+Every batch of new arrivals would be photographed and their names & home-towns faithfully recorded.

 Upon completion of basic training, the men left HMS Collingwood as Ordinary Seamen or ‘men not fully trained, but generally employed at sea.’
 They would part company with friends and travel to new bases, specialising in their chosen branch; gunnery, fleet air arm, navigation, anti-submarine or torpedo.